Determination of isometric real-analytic metric and spectral invariants for elastic Dirichlet-to-Neumann map on Riemannian manifolds: Introduction

-where $I_n$ denotes the $n\times n$ identity matrix. (\ref{18/12/23-6}) is a basic formula, and we can call it as a transform relation from the operator $-\frac{\partial }{\partial x_n} I_n$ to $\Xi_g$.
+where $I_n$ denotes the $n\times n$ identity matrix. (\ref{18/12/23-6}) is a basic formula, and we can call it as a transform relation about the operator $-\frac{\partial }{\partial x_n} I_n$ and $\Xi_g$.
 Therefore, it suffices to give a local representation for the $-\frac{\partial }{\partial x_n}I_n$ on $\partial \Omega$ from the elastic Lam\'{e} equation ${\mathcal{L}}_g u=0$.
-Recall that in the special case (i.e., the Dirichlet-to-Neumann map associated with Laplace operator), a famous method of factorization was used in order to obtain operator $\frac{\partial u}{\partial \nu}\big|_{\partial \Omega}$.
-This method is well known (see, for example, \cite{Tre}, vol.$\,$1, pages 159-161, or \cite{Esk}) and have been well developed by Lee and Uhlmann in \cite{LU} (see also \cite{McD}, \cite{JoMcD} and \cite{Liu1} for the case of electromagnetic field).
 Unlike acoustic or electromagnetic waves, in elastic medium (see \cite{Gur}, \cite{LaLi} or \cite{Sl}), elastic waves have both longitudinal and shear waves (Note that the acoustic waves are a type of longitudinal waves that propagate by means of adiabatic compression and decompression; the electric and magnetic fields of an electromagnetic wave are perpendicular to each other and to the direction of the wave, see \cite{CH}, \cite{Coo} or \cite{Stra}).
-In order to apply this method of factorization to the elastic Lam\'{e} equation, we should consider an equivalent elastic equation
+Unfortunately, many standard methods for the classic Dirichlet-to-Neumann map are no longer valid for the elastic Dirichlet-to-Neumann map.
+Now, we should consider an equivalent elastic equation